javolo/octet/octet/src/examples/AssignmentOne/README.md

 # 7. SOUNDS

 The last thing I´ve included in the game is the jump and coin sounds.
-So when the player jump I play this sound and when the player take a coin reproduce the corresponding sound.
-One issue found is that mantaining the key_up pressed the sound repeated continuosly so I included a boolean variable (**"sound_on"**) so only at the beginning of the jump it´s played the sound.
+One issue found is that mantaining the key_up pressed the sound repeated continuosly so I included a boolean variable (**"sound_on"**).
+Only at the beginning of the jump it´s played the sound.
 Then it´s invalidated until the floor is touched for the player.

 # 8. PROBLEMS FOUND

-## 8.1 Border removal
-When the background image was set still around had the white border Andy set to delimiter the movement of the invaders in the original game.
-Playing with the different parameters of the sprite init method, finally I discovered that the last two (widht and height) and setting them accordingly to 0, removed the white background but keeping the walls of the game.

-## 8.2 Bottom space after player´s jump
+## 8.1 Bottom space after player´s jump
-One of the problems found with the jump effect is that sometimes the player didn´t get back to the original position touching the floor, it was some space between the player and the floor.
-Not always happen this issue.To correct this space and after get an advice from Andy I applied a height correction factor when the player was in this situation.
+The jump effect generated a problem and it was that sometimes the player didn´t get back to the original position touching the floor, it was some space between them but not always.
+To correct this gap and after get an advice from Andy I applied a height correction factor when the player was in this situation.

-## 8.3 Never ending screen issues
+## 8.2 Never ending screen issues
-The first problem found with the never ending effect is when I move from the first to the second background image the bottom border dissapear and when the player jumped the character was moving down and didn´t make the desired effect.
-What I did was to move the bottom border with the movement of the camera so this error was fixed.
+The first problem found with the never ending effect is when I move from the first to the second background image the bottom border dissapear and when the player jumped it moved down and didn´t make the desired effect.
+What I did was to move the bottom border with the camera´s movement so this error was fixed.

 The second problem was the left border.
-As I´m moving the first image when camera aligns with the second background, the player going left back to the first image created problems and wrong effects.
-As part of the the movement of background images I change the left border position to fit with the current image set as background (**look at "key_right" logic section**)
+When I moved the first image and the camera aligned with the second background, the player going left back to the first image created wrong effects and the game to crash to not have image to draw.
+As part of the the movement of background images I change the left border position as well (**look at "key_right" logic section**)

-## 8.4 Position Score movement
+## 8.3 Position Score movement
-One issue found moving the camera with the player was the score dissapeared and I wanted to move with the camera to be shown always.
+One issue found moving the camera with the player was that the score dissapeared and I wanted to move with the camera to be shown always.
 After several tries I get to increase the x position of the score with the camera x position in the draw world method.
 That made the score follow the camera movement.

 # 9. POSSIBLE IMPROVEMENTS

-As this is the first kind of game I did there is huge space for improvement adding some more features:
+As this is the first kind of game I made there is huge space for improvement adding some more features:
- * Make the player not to be always in the left part and start the movement of the camera something along the middle of the screen
+ * Make the player not to be always in the left part and start the movement of the camera along the middle of the screen
- * Include enemies, boxes and features to the map
+ * Include enemies, boxes and features to the map (such as pipes, stairs...)
  * Create a level random generator
  * Amend the jump max_height to be calculated with start and end position.
  * Every 100 coins one live up